Shunyang2018/plot_msms_accurate/README.md

 # plot_msms
+Edited for ms/ms file processing with accurate mass
 *************************
-- Edit for ms/ms file

 - Last modified on Dec 16th 2020
 - match the correct format for jdx file.